leakespeake/docker/docker-compose/jenkins/README.md

 docker network ls
 docker network inspect jenkins_jenkins-net
 ```
+A better approach would be to specify the `Name` value instead of the `IPv4Address` otherwise the service will fail when it picks up a different internal Docker IP.

 Obviously also ensure the SSL/TLS certificates have been placed in the correct host machine directory as defined in `.env` and `{NGINX_SSL_CERTS}` - likewise for the NGINX configuration file at `{NGINX_CONF}`.
 These will then be copied to the right container directories upon launch.

 ---